Patrick-marki/cd0354-monolith-to-microservices-project/README.md

 1. Frontend - Angular web application built with Ionic Framework
 2. Backend RESTful API - Node-Express application

+## Good To Know:
+1. Needed to set the env set NODE_OPTIONS=--openssl-legacy-provider inside the front end app in order get it build
+2. Needed to change the dialect type of the api app. ```  'dialectOptions': {
+    'ssl': {
+      'require': true, // This will help you.
+But you will see nwe error 'rejectUnauthorized': false // This line will fix new error }
+  },```

 ## Getting Started
 > _tip_: it's recommended that you start with getting the backend API running since the frontend web application depends on the API.